One of the most common mistakes I see clients make again and again is overthinking things to their detriment.

 Secondly, be adaptable.
 Be willing to make changes; if you can’t do the program as written, just do your best and you’ll be fine.

-For those who are looking for a little help with your fitness programming and want to crush your results, I’m currently accepting a handful of clients into my one-on-one coaching program.
+For those who are looking for a little help with your fitness programming and want to crush your results, you can check out our brand new (2020) online coaching program.

 If you’re interested, you can apply here.

 Simply follow the link, fill out the forms, and we can start working together right away.